janneshb/SimpleSim.jl/docs/src/manual/dt_sims.md

 * `p`, set this to `nothing` if no parameters are needed
 * `fd`, pass your dynamics function returning the next state
 * `yd`, pass your measurement function
-* `Δt`, the desired sampling time of the discrete-time model
+* `Δt`, the desired sampling time of the discrete-time model, use `1 // 1` for integer time steps $k$.

 __Optional__ fields for discrete-time models:

 * `xd0`, the initial state of the system, `nothing` by default.
 Can be overriden by initial state directly passed to the [`simulate`](@ref) function.
-* `ud0`, the initial input of the system
+* `ud0`, the initial input of the system, `nothing` by default.

 ## Hybrid Models

 Models can have both continuous-time and discrete-time dynamics.
-These kind of models are considered `HybridModels` by `SimpleSim.jl` and they work very similar to simply continuous-time or discrete-time models.
+These kind of models are considered `HybridModels` by `SimpleSim.jl` and they work very similar to continuous-time or discrete-time models.

+Note, that for hybrid models, the mandatory fields for __both__ continuous-time and discrete-time models must be given.

 See [`@call_ct!`](@ref)/[`@call_dt!`](@ref), [`@out_ct`](@ref)/[`@out_dt`](@ref), and [`@state_ct`](@ref)/[`@state_dt`](@ref) for some comments about how do avoid ambiguity when working with hybrid models.